homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-Since the feature is also available through the woopack CLI, you can configure how the feature behaves when building:
+Since the feature is also available through the projext CLI, you can configure how the feature behaves when building:

 #### `copyOnBuild.enabled`
 > Default value: `true`